03 Feb 2019

 CLAIM presented at the Blue Invest in the Mediterranean 2019

-CLAIM’s partner and developer of one of 5 marine cleaning technologies – the floating boom – New Naval participated in the Blue Invest in the Mediterranean event that took place in Malta on Thursday the 24th of January, 2019.
+CLAIM’s partner and developer of one of 5 marine cleaning technologies – the floating boom – New Naval participated in the Blue Invest in the Mediterranean event that took place in Malta on Thursday, 24 January 2019.

 A representative from New Naval gave a 3-minute presentation on the TRASH (Tactical Recovery Accumulation System Hellas); an advanced marine litter collection system developed as part of the CLAIM project, a European project that receives funding from the European Union’s Horizon 2020 research & innovation program under grant agreement No 774586; to a panel of experts and a crowded auditorium of peers, investors and fellow participants.
 After the presentation, 10 minutes was allocated for the panel of experts to question the representative and discuss the potential investment options and strategies available regarding the technology and its applications.

 New Naval’s representative presenting at the event, ©European Union, 2019 – Source: https://www.flickr.com/photos/146663440@N06/albums/72157689275347063/page3

 During the event, time was allocated for participants to discuss with peers and prospective investors potential collaborations and to further discuss the applications and the development of the technology.
 The event was worthwhile for New Naval as it provided a platform to promote the TRASH system, as well as the CLAIM program, and to discuss and identify potential future investors or markets where the TRASH system could be developed in or supplied to.’